Rrominet/fxos_js-lib/README.md

-This is a test README
+This README need to be written lol